ganelson/intest/scripts/READMEscript.txt

 programming language (see [ganelson/inform](https://github.com/ganelson/inform)), it's a general-purpose tool.

-A comprehensive Intest manual can be [read here](docs/intest/P-iti.html).

 Intest is a literate program: it is written in ANSI C, but in the form of a "web".
 This means it can either be "tangled" to an executable, or "woven" to human-readable forms.
-The woven form can [be browsed here](docs/webs.html).
+The woven form is: [&#9733;&nbsp;intest](docs/intest/index.html).

+For the Intest manual, see [&#9733;&nbsp;intest/Preliminaries](docs/intest/P-iti).

+__Disclaimer__.
+Because this is a private repository (until the next public release of Inform, when it will open), its GitHub pages server cannot be enabled yet.
+As a result links marked &#9733; below lead only to raw HTML source, not to served web pages.
+They can in the mean time be browsed offline as static HTML files stored in "docs".

 ## Licence